eelcoh/Tournaments/readme.md

 - `initTeamData` must have the type `Bets.Types.TeamData` which is an alias for `List Bets.Types.TeamDatum`
 - `matches` must have the type `List Bets.Types.Match`

-and have it imported - there can only be one imported tournament at the time see for example in the module `Bets.Init`:
+Have the module imported in `Bets.Init` - there can only be one imported tournament at the time.
+Currently there are three modules that implement a tournament:
-`import Bets.Init.Euro2020.Tournament exposing (bracket, initTeamData, matches)` `import Bets.Init.WorldCup2022.Tournament exposing (bracket, initTeamData, matches)` `import Bets.Init.Euro2024.Tournament exposing (bracket, initTeamData, matches)`
+* `Bets.Init.Euro2020.Tournament`
+* `Bets.Init.WorldCup2022.Tournament`
+* `Bets.Init.Euro2024.Tournament`
+Have a look at these modules to check out what is involved.